Lapland-UAS-Tequ/tequ-rpi-setup/README.md

 ```
 sudo systemctl enable nodered.service
+sudo reboot
 ```

+Open browser and go to http://localhost:1880 to see if Node-RED is working.
+If not, run:
 ```
-reboot
+node-red-start
 ```

-Open browser and go to http://localhost:1880 to see if Node-RED is working.

 ### 7. Install Node-RED libraries that are often needed
 ```